cwmoss/doda/README.md

 the default value will be returned, if a key in the path does not exist in your data.

-### compile($write_file=false)
+### write_cache()

-you can php-serialize a previously parsed file, which then can be used via `load()` function.
+you can php-serialize a previously parsed file, which then can be used as `entrypoint_file`.

 you can compile from command line:

-    php vendor/cwmoss/doda/src/doda.php config/your-domain-data-file-without-file-ending
+    php vendor/cwmoss/doda/src/doda.php config/your-domain-data-file.yaml

 ## yaml specific